 -

-70% of candidates now expect to hear about salary ranges when first contacted by a recruiter.
+70% of candidates now expect to learn about salary ranges upon initial contact with a recruiter.

 Pay Transparency Laws FAQ